 Naval Police.

-As mentioned recently, the Naval Dockyard Police were established in 1913 and were renamed the Naval Police in 1972.
+As previously mentioned, the Naval Dockyard Police were established in 1913 and then renamed the Naval Police in 1972.
 In 1991 they were amalgamated with the Coxwains to become the Naval Police Coxwains (NPC).

 The original buttons featured the Tudor Crown, used during the reigns of Kings Edward VII, George V, Edward VIII and George VI.
 After her coronation in 1953, Elizabeth II used the St Edward’s Crown.
 For examples of the buttons with the backmark “Stokes Melb”, see http://www.austbuttonhistory.com/14th-june-2022/